 Administrator will provide a justification for the proposed levy, which will be the minimum amount projected to balance the budget, prior to budget preparation.
-For the purpose of developing the FY2021 budget, staff will prepare a balanced budget with no growth in the tax levy.
+For the purpose of developing the FY20221 budget, staff will prepare a balanced budget with no growth in the tax levy.
 Staff will also prepare an option or scenario that assumes a property tax levy of all or a percentage of allowable CPI growth for the Board's consideration during the budget hearings.

-- 1.2.5 The County will regularly investigate other revenue sources (e.g., charges for services, user fees, use taxes) that could be used to relieve the property tax burden. - 1.2.6 All user charges and fees will be reviewed on a regular basis with all fees reviewed within a five-year cycle, and where appropriate adjusted to a level related to the cost of providing the services, subject to State statutes.
+- 1.2.5 The County will regularly investigate other revenue sources (e.g., charges for services, user fees, use taxes) that could be used to relieve the property tax burden. - 1.2.6 All user charges and fees will be reviewed on a regular-ongoing basis with all fees reviewed within a five-year cycle, and where appropriate adjusted to a level related to the cost of providing the services, subject to State statutes.

-1.3 CapitalImprovementPolicies
+1.3 Capital Improvement Policies

-- 1.3.1 The County will develop a five-year plan for capital improvements and update it annually. - 1.3.2 The County will enact an annual capital budget in appropriate County funds based on the five- year capital improvement plan.
+- 1.3.1 The County will develop a five-year prioritized plan for capital improvements and investments and update it annually.
+All departments/offices/agencies that have a separate capital planning process will present their current year budgeted capital plan in the context of the five-year plan. - 1.3.2 The County will enact an annual capital budget in appropriate County funds based on the five--year capital improvement plan.
 Capital expenditures will be presented together as a comprehensive capital plan to facilitate transparency and long-term planning.
-The capital improvement plan budget will be adopted concurrently with the annual operating budget. - 1.3.3 There will be an annual budgeted contribution to capital improvements from the operating budget in an amount equal to 1% 4% of the Property Tax Operating Funds, excluding debt service. - 1.3.4 Any additional operating costs associated with new capital improvements will be projected and included in the appropriate operating budget. - 1.3.5 The County will strive to maintain all its assets at a level adequate to protect the County's capital investment and to minimize future maintenance and replacement costs. - 1.3.6 The County will identify the estimated cost and potential funding sources for each capital project proposal before it is submitted to the County Board for approval.
+The capital improvement plan budget will be adopted concurrently with the annual operating budget. - 1.3.3 There will be an annual budgeted contribution to capital improvements from the operating budget in an amount equal to 1% 45% of the Property Tax Operating Funds, excluding debt service. - 1.3.4 Any additional operating costs associated with new capital improvements will be projected and included in the appropriate operating budget. - 1.3.5 The County will strive to maintain all its assets at a level adequate to protect the County's capital investment and to minimize future maintenance and replacement costs. - 1.3.6 The County will identify the estimated cost and potential funding sources for each capital project proposal before it is submitted to the County Board for approval.
 This will include determining the least costly financing method for all new projects. - 1.3.7 The capital improvement funding requests will be evaluated against criteria established in the most current policy on capital improvements. - 1.3.8 Revenues received by the Lake County Health Department from the Illinois Department of Healthcare and Family Services for Federally Qualified Health Centers (FQHC), providing Medicaid Match Managed Care Organization (MCO) funding will be the primary source of funding for Health Department capital and facility projects.
 The Lake County Health Department staff will prepare capital improvement projects using the County's standard Capital Improvement Program (CIP) format.
 Throughout the year, as capital and facilities projects are developed, they will be added to the County-wide integrated CIP and Facilities Assessment lists while awaiting Medicaid Match MCO funds.
 When Medicaid Match MCO funds become available, the Lake County Board of Health will review and approve the capital/facility project(s).
 Surplus Medicaid Match MCO funds can support Lake County Health Department FQHC one-time, non-recurring operational expenses.
-Projects approved by the Lake County Board of Health will be sent to the Health and Community Services Committee and Finance and Administrative Committee for the appropriation of funds.
-Due to the nature of the receipt of the Medicaid Match MCO revenues, requests for appropriation will occur through the Emergency Appropriations process or, for carry over MCO revenue, the annual CIP and budget process.
+Projects approved by the Lake County Board of Health will be sent to the Health and Community appropriation will occur through the Emergency Appropriations process or, for carry over MCO revenue, the annual CIP and budget process.